If approved to speak at a university event

 1. Status and scope

-1.2.
-The University Board of Governors must take ‘reasonably practicable’ (see Section 3) steps to secure lawful freedom of speech for:
+1.2 The University Board of Governors must take ‘reasonably practicable’ (see Section 3) steps to secure lawful freedom of speech for:

-i. staff
+i. staff;

-ii. members, such as Independent Governors
+ii. other members of the University, such as Independent Governors;

 iii. students, and

-1.3.
-This includes ensuring that:
+1.3 This includes ensuring that:

-i. the use of the University’s premises, digital platforms, and communications is not denied to any individual in relation to their lawful ideas or opinions, or a body based on their mission or policy objectives
+i. the use of the University’s premises, digital platforms, and communications is not denied to any individual in relation to their lawful ideas or opinions, or a body based on their mission or policy objectives;

-ii. any conditions placed on those using University premises, digital platforms, and communications are not based on them expressing specific ideas, opinions, and objectives.
+ii. any conditions placed on those using University premises, digital platforms and communications are not based on them expressing specific ideas, opinions and objectives.

-1.5.
-This Code of Practice applies to:
+1.5 This Code of Practice applies to:

 2. Definitions and context

-2.2.
-Academic freedom is defined as freedom within the law for academic staff to question and test received wisdom and to put forward new ideas, including controversial, unpopular, or offensive positions, without placing themselves at risk of adverse consequences.
-Adverse consequences include suffering some form of harm or obstacle at the point of applying for, or being recruited to an academic role, or loss of privileges, the prospects of them securing promotion being reduced, or loss of their role as a result of holding and expressing lawful views and opinions.
+2.1 The University is committed to ensuring that lawful freedom of speech and academic freedom are protected and promoted.
+Freedom of speech is defined as the freedom to express lawful ideas, opinions or information by means of speech, writing, or images, including in electronic form and artistic mediums.
+Freedom of expression and freedom of association are also protected by law, including the right to peacefully and lawfully protest as a legitimate form of democratic expression and participation.
+Academic freedom is defined as freedom within the law for academic staff to question and test received wisdom, and to put forward new ideas, including controversial, unpopular or offensive positions, without placing themselves at risk of adverse consequences.
+Adverse consequences include an employee of the University experiencing some form of harm, detriment or obstacle at the point of applying for, or being recruited to, an academic role, or loss of privileges, the reduced prospect of them securing promotion, or loss of their role as a result of holding and expressing lawful views and opinions.

-2.3.
-As well as the rights to academic freedom, a range of responsibilities rest with the University’s academic staff and communities in the exercise of academic freedom.
+2.2 As well as the rights to academic freedom, a range of responsibilities rest with theUniversity’s academic staff and communities in the exercise of academic freedom.
 These include:

 i. listening, and having regard to the viewpoints of staff, students, visitors and wider society where they differ from their own views;

 ii. ensuring that their right to academic freedom does not have the effect of indirect discrimination, direct discrimination, harassment or victimisation of another person or persons, including on the grounds of their ‘protected characteristics’ in the Equality Act 2010.
-See 2.5 of this Code;
+See 2.5 and 7.5 of this Code;

 i. whether taking the step, or not taking it, would secure or restrict freedom of speech;

-2.7.
-Lawful free speech and the exercise of academic freedom may mean that views and opinions expressed as part of University life, whether in a teaching and learning session, or an event or activity, may cause offence, distress and upset to other members of the University community and visitors.
-There may be occasions when the individual(s) or group(s) exercising their right to free speech or academic freedom, and/or the content of the material being expressed, relate to one or more ‘protected characteristics’ in the Equality Act 2010.
-In turn, those offended, upset or distressed by the exercising of these views may also hold a protected characteristic, and accordingly, it could result in a breach of the Equality Act 2010.
+2.5 The relationship between ‘protected beliefs’ and characteristics in the Equality Act 2010 and free speech duties will also form an important consideration in relation to those exceptional situations when free speech or academic freedom might be restricted, and where the exercise of such freedoms could amount to direct or indirect discrimination, harassment or victimisation.
+Lawful free speech and the exercise of academic freedom may mean that views and opinions expressed as part of University life, whether in a teaching and learning session or exchanges, both in-person or online, or an event or activity, may cause offence, distress and upset to other members of the University community and visitors.
+There may be occasions when the individual(s) or group(s) exercising their right to free speech or academic freedom and/or the content of the material being expressed relates to one or more ‘protected characteristics’ in the Equality Act 2010.
+In turn, those offended, upset or distressed by the exercising of these views may also hold a protected characteristic.
 The upholding of free speech and academic freedom is about balancing and protecting the expression of different and sometimes conflicting perspectives and viewpoints, which the University is required to account for in making such judgments.
+In UK law, there must be an objective test of what is reasonable for free speech or academic freedom to be limited or qualified, and this is likely to happen only in exceptional circumstances.
+Circumstances might include where the exercise of free speech constitutes harassment, based on the definition of s26 of the Equality Act 2010.
+Decisions taken on behalf of the University will therefore adopt a case-by-case, context-sensitive approach in considering the relationship between its equality, diversity and inclusion ethos and obligations and the satisfaction of academic freedom and free speech obligations, which seek to balance the lawful rights of all parties and individuals.
+More information will be contained in the University’s relevant equality, diversity and inclusion policies and practices.

 3. University values and their relationship to free speech and academic freedom

-3.2.
-The strategic themes are underpinned by five values, which are expanded on in the University’s Culture Framework: Inclusive, Inspiring, Innovative, Collaborative and Excellence.
-In particular, the values of being Innovative, Collaborative and Inclusive, individually and collectively, contribute to supporting free speech and academic freedom:
+3.2 The strategic themes are underpinned by five values, which are expanded on in theUniversity’s Culture Framework: Inclusive, Inspiring, Innovative, Collaborative and Excellence.
+In particular, the values of being Innovative, Collaborative and Inclusive, individually and collectively contribute to supporting free speech and academic freedom:

 - To be ‘Collaborative’ involves all members of the University community having a right to free speech, whilst at the same time being accountable for what we say and how we say it and recognising its impact on others, in the interests of building relationships across our community, even where we have differences of opinion and outlook.